 Q. Can a firm put forward multiple entries for the same category?

 A. For larger organisations, entries may be made, and indeed are welcomed, from one particular office or region of a larger team.
 Multiple entries by difference offices, teams or regions within the same firm for the same category are not precluded.
-However, such entries will need to explain clearly why multiple entries are appropriate: experience has shown that multiple entries from the same firm can work against that firm, so the firm may be better to agree a single entry.
+However, such entries will need to clearly explain why multiple entries are appropriate: experience shows that multiple entries from the same firm can count against that firm.

 CATEGORIES AND CRITERIA

-Q. Why is there no Charity Team category this year?
+Q. Why is there no Philanthropy Team category this year?

 A. As the popularity of the Awards has grown, the demand for categories has also increased.
 To avoid excessive numbers of categories, a rotation system has been introduced for those categories that have historically received fewer entries, to allow for other categories to be included.
-As a result, the Charity Team of the Year category is rotated annually with the Philanthropy Team of the Year.
-To view the current list of categories for the 2020/21 Awards, please click here.
+As a result, the Philanthropy Team of the Year category is rotated annually with the Charity Team of the Year.
+To view the current list of categories for the 2021/22 Awards, please click here.

 Q. We are looking to enter the Investment Team of the Year category, should the performance data be gross or net of fees?